 Last but certainly not least is the transport, immigration, and travel safety sector.
 Border control and immigration remain one of the department’s topmost priorities.
 It requires a lot of hands-on manpower, from cybersecurity professionals to patrol officers keeping watch at physical posts along the nation’s borders.

-A homeland security major can find employment in various roles as a customs enforcement officer, secret service agent, or a DHS immigration officer.
+A homeland security major can find employment in various roles as a customs enforcement officer, secret service agent, or DHS immigration officer.
+These roles have the following salaries:

 Top Homeland Security Degree Programs

-Before you pursue an online bachelor or master’s degree in homeland security, you need to ensure that you pick an institution that’s accredited by an authority supported by the US Department of Education and the Council for Higher Education Accreditation.
+Before you pursue an online bachelor’s or master’s degree in homeland security, you need to ensure that you pick an institution that’s accredited by an authority supported by the U.S. Department of Education and the Council for Higher Education Accreditation.

 Other factors you need to consider when looking for a good homeland security program include: